Phenomenological Aspects of TeV Scale Alternative Left-Right Model: Introduction

 The latest results of ATLAS and CMS collaborations \cite{Aad:2014eha,Khachatryan:2014ira}, confirmed the Higgs discovery with mass around 125 GeV, through Higgs decay channels: $H \to \gamma \gamma$, $H \to ZZ^{(*)} \to 4 l$, and $H \to WW^{(*)} \to l \nu l \nu$ at integrated luminosities of $5.1$ fb$^{-1}$ taken at energy $\sqrt{s} =7$ TeV and $19.6$ fb$^{-1}$ taken at $\sqrt{s}=8$ TeV.
-These results still indicate for possible discrepancies between their results for signal strengths in these channels \cite{Moriond1-CMS:2013,CMSNOTE1:2013,Moriond2-ATLAS:2013,ATLASNOTE2:2013}.
-We show that our ALRM has a rich Higgs sector, consists of one bi-doublet and two left-handed and right-handed doublets.
-Therefore, one obtains four neutral CP-even and two CP-odd Higgs bosons, in addition to two charged Higgs bosons.
-It turns out that most of these Higgs bosons can be light, of order electroweak scale, and can be accessible at the LHC.
-We also find that the contributions of the charged Higgs bosons to decay rate of $H \to \gamma \gamma$ are not significant.
-Furthermore, we show that due to the mixing among the neutral CP-even Higgs bosons, the couplings of the SM-like Higgs, which is the lightest one, with the top quark and $W$-gauge boson are slightly modified respect to the SM ones.
-Therefore, the ALRM predictions for signal strengths of Higgs decays, in particular $H \to \gamma \gamma$ and $H\to W^+ W^-$ are consistent with the SM expectation.
+These results still indicate possible discrepancies between their results for signal strengths in these channels \cite{Moriond1-CMS:2013,CMSNOTE1:2013,Moriond2-ATLAS:2013,ATLASNOTE2:2013}.
+We show that our ALRM has a rich Higgs sector, and consists of one bidoublet and two left-handed and right-handed doublets.
+Therefore, one obtains four neutral $CP$-even and two $CP$-odd Higgs bosons, in addition to two charged Higgs bosons.
+It turns out that most of these Higgs bosons can be light, of the order the electroweak scale, and can be accessible at the LHC.
+We also find that the contributions of the charged Higgs bosons to the decay rate of $H \to \gamma \gamma$ are not significant.
+Furthermore, we show that, due to the mixing among the neutral $CP$-even Higgs bosons, the couplings of the SM-like Higgs, which is the lightest one, with the top quark and $W$-gauge boson are slightly modified respect to the SM ones.
+Therefore, the ALRM predictions for signal strengths of Higgs decays, in particular, $H \to \gamma \gamma$ and $H\to W^+ W^-$, are consistent with the SM expectation.

 Another salient feature of the ALRM is the presence of an extra down-type quark, $d'$.
 We analyze the striking signature of this exotic quark at the LHC.
-We show that the most promising $d'$-production channel is $g g \to \bar{d}' d'$, due to the direct coupling of $d'$ to gluons with strong coupling constant and color factor.
-Then $d'$ decays to jet and lepton plus missing energy.
-We find that the cross section of this process is of ${\cal O}(1)$ fb, which can be probed at the LHC with 14 TeV center of mass energy.
+We show that the most promising $d'$-production channel is $g g \to \bar{d}' d'$, due to the direct coupling of $d'$ to gluons with a strong coupling constant and color factor.
+Then, $d'$ decays to a jet and lepton plus missing energy.
+We find that the cross section of this process is of ${\cal O}(1)$ fb, which can be probed at the LHC with 14 TeV center-of-mass energy.